What is your degree?

 I have a Bachelor of Political, Economic and Social Sciences.
 Majoring in Political Economy from the University of Sydney.

-Tell us about the course…
+Tell us about the course..

+My favourite subjects were political economy of development and then an environmental sustainability subject.
+I liked them because they were very internationally focused and I’m really interested in sustainable development and environmental sustainability.
 I had 12 contact hours a week but spent at least an extra 3 hours at home everyday on uni work.
 Sometimes more depending on how many assignments I had.

 Did you intern throughout your studies?

 I wished I had as actively looked for internships from the beginning of my degree.
-In my field, international development, an internship and experience is essential to get any sort of job.
+In my field – international development, an internship and experience is essential to get any sort of job.
 So getting experience as soon as possible is essential.
 You also make very helpful and useful contacts when you intern.
 So many jobs in my field are word of mouth, which you can only hear about by being around the right people.
 When I finished I looked for an internship.

 Did you find it more difficult to get a grad intern position without the previous experience?

 Hmm, well I had no development experience, so I felt a bit behind the rest.
 I got around this by emphasising my travel experience.
 Especially that I had already been to Latin America and Indonesia, a developing country.
 I used the pub I worked at to show that I work well with others, but one of the main reasons I got this internship is because I had travelled so much and was very ‘worldly’.

 I also got asked how I would deal with having no Spanish skills and I said because of my experience in developing countries like Indonesia, Peru and Bolivia I wouldn’t find it hard to work here.